 Now, let’s explore the functional and nonfunctional requirements in more detail.

-Such requirements describe system behavior under specific conditions and include the product features and functions which developers must add to the solution.
+Such requirements describe system behavior under specific conditions and include the product features and functions which web & app developers must add to the solution.
 Such requirements should be precise both for the development team and stakeholders.

 The list of examples of functional requirements includes:

 - Business Rules

 - Transaction corrections, adjustments, and cancellations